-ADMINISTRATION STANDARD 29.6 The agency has a written directive concerning sex offenders living within their jurisdiction.
-At a minimum, this directive shall provide for: A. Community notification made to those deemed as potential vulnerable populations. В. Permitting the agency to verify a sex offender's address and to secure a warrant for arrest when appropriate.
+STANDARD 29.6 The agency has a written directive concerning sex offenders living within their jurisdiction.
+At a minimum, this directive shall provide for:

+- A. Community notification made to those deemed as potential vulnerable populations. - B. Permitting the agency to verify a sex offender's address and to secure a warrant for arrest when appropriate.

 Commentary: Agencies should understand that they have the need to protect the community and that the law allows for notification by the agency when a sex offender is residing in the community.
 For the purposes of Bullet A of this standard, community notification is a purposeful and proactive effort to notify the vulnerable populations contained in the agency list as required by SORA, Correction Law Article 6-C, §168-I, 6 (b) and (c).
 Proactive efforts may include, but not be limited to, sending letters to vulnerable populations (e.g. schools, daycare facilities, nursing homes, etc.); having community meetings with affected groups; or providing information via website, with occasional letters sent to vulnerable entities to inform them the information exists.

-DCJ with addr may S to repo Bullet B, ess whei include c ining an ex offenders are required to submit an annual address verification form to ort their actual physical address and failure to do so is a felony.
-To comply the written directive will include provisions for verifying a sex offender's in they fail to verify or register as required by law.
-Your agency's procedure other methods of ascertaining the whereabouts of an unverified sex offender. arrest warrant is an option for those that cannot be located using any other
+In addition, sex offenders are required to submit an annual address verification form to DCJS to report their actual physical address and failure to do so is a felony.
+To comply with Bullet B, the written directive will include provisions for verifying a sex offender's address when they fail to verify or register as required by law.
+Your agency's procedure may include other methods of ascertaining the whereabouts of an un verified sex offender.
+Obtaining an arrest warrant is an option for those that cannot be located using any other method.

 - 1. A copy of the written directive is available for review. - 2.
 Interview(s) with agency personnel to verify their knowledge and understanding of the requirements of this directive. - 3.
-Documents used f or community notification are available for review. - 4.
+Documents used for community notification are available for review. - 4.
 Documentation to verify offender's non-compliance is available for review.